SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Evaluation

+In this section, we evaluate \tool{} protecting an uncompromised network when processing adversarial patches.
+In our case, we use a VGG-16~\cite{simonyan2018vgg16} Imagenet-pretrained~\cite{deng09imagenet} network as our target network $f_m$.

+\paragraph{Datasets} We randomly sampled 400 images from the Imagenet test set~\cite{deng09imagenet} to implement our attack.
+Then, we placed the patch at random positions on the 400 images to generate our dataset of adversarial images, occupying around 25\% of the input images.
+We used the adversarial patch created by Brown et al.~\cite{brown2017adversarialpatch} which can fool the Imagenet-trained VGG-16 model to classify inputs as a ``toaster''.
+The patch and an example of adversarial input is shown in \Cref{fig:adversarialpatch_qualitative}.
+Also, in this evaluation, we considered a variant of the attack with images containing multiple adversarial patches.
+Finally, our test set $X$ consists of 100 randomly selected images from the Imagenet training set.

+\paragraph{Results} Our evaluation showed that 338 images of the 400 adversarial images with a single patch fool the Imagenet-trained VGG-16. \tool{} detected almost all of them, i.e., 333 out of 338 with a TP rate above 98\%.
+When using two patches, the adversary has a slightly higher advantage and can hijack the prediction 369 times over 400 attempts.
+Of these 369 attacks, \tool{} has a stronger response than single-patch attacks, detecting 368 attacks, with almost 100\% TP rate.

-In \Cref{fig:adversarialpatch_qualitative}, we observe that the adversarial (red triangle) points are skewed towards producing both higher $numFooled$ and $avgConf$ numbers.
-The classification rule generated by this curve produces TP rates of ${\sim}$98\% and TN rates of ${\sim}$95\% as seen in \Cref{tab:known_attacks_results}.
-These results compare favorably to other literature focused on adversarial attack detection.
+In \Cref{fig:adversarialpatch_qualitative,fig:double_qualitative}, we observe that the adversarial images (in red) points are skewed towards producing both higher $numFooled$ and $avgConf$ numbers.
+The classification rule generated by the decision boundary produces TN rates of ${\sim}$95\% as seen in \Cref{tab:known_attacks_results}.
+Overall, both TP and FP compare favorably to other literature focused on adversarial attack detection.

-\textbf{Attack \#4: Multiple Adversarial Patches}---As an extension of Attack \#3, we perform experiments on images containing multiple adversarial patches, using the same target network $f_m$ and patch from Attack \#3.
-The setup is largely the same as the previous setting, except that two slightly smaller patches are randomly placed on opposing sides of an image.
-This experiment is mainly performed to highlight \tool{}'s generalizability to detect attacks that are unpredictable in deployment and appearance.
-Being able to detect disjoint attacks is a great demonstration of the ability of our model to identify attacks without any prior knowledge of the adversary.